strandfield/cppscanner/README.md

 `-f:tu`: specifies a glob pattern for filtering the translation unit to index (only the translation units matching the pattern are indexed).
 There is usually on translation unit per source file (e.g., `main.cpp`).

+### Unsupported language features & toolchains

+Although the parser may be able to process some other C++20 constructs (such as the spaceship operator), **C++20 modules** are not supported.

+Precompiled headers are not supported.